-Danielley Ayala Shows Off Her Curvaceous Body In A Royal Blue Bathing Suit: ‘Mondays’
+Danielley Ayala Shows Off Her Curvaceous Body In A Royal Blue Bathing Suit

 Danielley posed with her hip pushed to the side.
 She had her back arched and one hand resting on her thigh as the other held her phone up to snap the selfie.
 She looked down at her phone with a sassy expression on her face.
 In the background of the pic, a beige wall and some framed art could be seen.

 Danielley’s brown hair was parted to the side.
-She styled the long locks in sleek, straight strands that fell down her back and lightly brushed of her shoulder.
+She styled the long locks in sleek, straight strands that fell down her back and lightly brushed her shoulder.

 She also rocked a natural makeup look.
 The application appeared to consist of thick lashes and black eyeliner, as well as a light dusting of eye shadow and sculpted brows.

-She looked to complement her tanned skin with pink blush on her cheekbones and a shimmering low on her nose, chin, forehead, and under eyes.
-She also seemed to sport nude lips to complete her face.
+She looked to complement her tanned skin with pink blush on her cheekbones, and seemed to sport nude lipstick to complete her cosmetics application.

-Danielley’s over 3.8 million followers went wild for the stunning pic.
-Fans clicked the like button more than 63,000 likes within the first hour after it was shared to her feed.
-Her admirers also flocked to the comments section to leave over 600 messages.
+Danielley’s 3.8 million followers went wild for the stunning pic.
+Fans clicked the like button more than 63,000 times within an hour, and her admirers also flocked to the comments section to leave more than 600 messages in the same time span.

 “So hot babe,” one follower wrote.